 This is called Social Engineering and it’s one of the most common ways these criminals can get their hands on your data.

-Social engineering might sound scary and complicated, but it’s really quite simple.
+Social engineering might sound scary but we want to make it simple to understand.
 So simple, in fact, that even a kid can explain it.
 Just take a look!

 Become more Cyber-aware!
 Check out these tips for spotting scams and keeping yourself safe.

 This article is intended as general information only and is not to be relied upon as constituting legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 Information presented is believed to be factual and up-to-date but we do not guarantee its accuracy and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the authors as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or any of its affiliates.